cumulus13/make_colors/README.md

 3. **Use env vars for CI/CD or logging**
 4. **Choose contrasting colors** for better readability
 5. **Test on multiple OSes/terminals/platforms** to ensure compatibility
+6. **Use tables for structured data** - Tables make data more readable and professional

 ```python
 from make_colors import make_colors, MakeColors